toininoi/ai-log-analysis/README.md

 ## 🧐 Features

+- ✍️ Prompt engineering to frame precise and contextual queries to LLMs
 - 🚀 FastAPI-based API server for chatbot interaction
 - 🔎 Elasticsearch for structured log search
 - 🧠 ChatGPT/Claude LLM-based reasoning and log insights